AMaeJo/Res-happyProject/README.md

 A place to store the hundreds of recipes I have received from various friends and family members.

-TO-DO: basically make every bit of front-end look pretty, finish the Homepage
+TO-DO: basically make every bit of front-end look pretty, finish the Homepage, figure out why the show_recipe page isnt working

 I am behind schedule.
 Whoops.